bradparker/bradparker.com/bradparker.com/usr/local/src/bradparker.com/site/content/posts/2024-04-23-cracking-open-the-window-to-the-cosmos-of-combinatorics.md

 ![Colourful marbles arranged on a five by five grid.
 The columns and rows are numbered, zero to four.
 The first row is red, the second row is orange, the third row is yellow, the fourth row is green and the fifth row is blue.](/content/posts/cracking-open-the-window-to-the-cosmos-of-combinatorics/assets/images/spaces/5x5-space-1-small.webp)

+Because both dimensions don't go on forever, they have a start and an end, we can squish two dimensions into one by placing each row end to end.
+I imagine it a little like the following images.

 ![Colourful marbles, arranged on a mostly five by five grid.
 The first row is ten marbles wide, the second row is missing, it was moved from to the end of the first row.
 The columns are numbered, zero to nine.
 The rows are numbered zero to four.
 The first row is red and orange, the third row is yellow, the fourth row is green and the fifth row is blue.](/content/posts/cracking-open-the-window-to-the-cosmos-of-combinatorics/assets/images/spaces/5x5-space-2-small.webp)

 ![Colourful marbles, arranged on a mostly five by five grid.
 The first row is fifteen marbles wide, the second and third rows are missing, they have been moved to the first row.
 The columns are numbered, zero to fourteen.
 The rows are numbered zero to four.
 The first row is red, yellow and orange, the fourth row is green and the fifth row is blue.](/content/posts/cracking-open-the-window-to-the-cosmos-of-combinatorics/assets/images/spaces/5x5-space-3-small.webp)